malikabass1656/Awesome-LLM-based-Text2SQL/README.md

       <a href="http://makeapullrequest.com"><img src="https://img.shields.io/github/last-commit/DEEP-PolyU/Awesome-LLM-based-Text2SQL?color=blue"/></a>
 </div>

 This repository provides a comprehensive collection of research papers, benchmarks, and open-source projects on **large language model-based text-to-SQL (LLM-based Text-to-SQL)**.
-It includes all the contents from our survey paper 📖*"[**Next-Generation Database Interfaces: A Survey of LLM-based Text-to-SQL**](https://arxiv.org/pdf/2406.08426)"* and will be continuously updated to incorporate the up-to-date advances and notable contributions from the text-to-SQL community.
+It includes all the contents from our survey paper 📖<em>"[**Next-Generation Database Interfaces: A Survey of LLM-based Text-to-SQL**](https://arxiv.org/pdf/2406.08426)"</em> and will be continuously updated to incorporate the up-to-date advances and notable contributions from the text-to-SQL community.
 Stay tuned!!

 🤗 **You are vey welcome to contribute to this repository** by launching an issue or a pull request.
 If you find any missing resources or come across interesting new research works, please don’t hesitate to open an issue or submit a PR!